 Building entrance and Library entrance doors are fully powered and are opened by presenting University cards to the card reader.
 Exit is are also via non-contact pads.

 A lift is available to all floors in the Library.
-It is currently restricted to one person at a time.

 There is a disabled toilet on all floors.
-The second floor disabled toilet will remain locked until Easter term.

 All disabled toilets have alarms that will sound in the Library and alert the Porters Lodge.